The root cause of nylon tie wire breakage

 Structural and Design Issues

-• The structure of the teeth, locking clips, and body of the tie must be scientifically designed.
+• The structure of the teeth, locking clips, and body of the tie wraps must be scientifically designed.
 Too thin a body, too dense or too sparse teeth, and insufficiently strong latches all pose a risk of breakage.

 • Ties should be stored in sealed containers, away from direct sunlight and extreme temperatures and humidity.